5ur/Goshh/README.md

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.
+I chose MIT, because it seems ok for the project.
+In essense, feel free to clone copy edit distribute, temm your friends you made this on your own, and/or whatever you want to.
+I made this for myself, I have the script, so I don't care if someone else is using it or making "money" or gettinf street cred from it.
+I know for a fact that if it wasnt the go docs, stack*, other go projects, and grep.app I wouldn't have been able to make that, so It's not even mine, I just placed the lines one beneath the other.
+Consider this set of files your property.

 <!-- CONTACT -->
 ## Contact
 Petar - [@placeholder](https://example.com) - 5150@penev.xyz
+Don't know what you would email me for, but here you go.
+Maybe you are a rich motherfucker looking at random git repos and you'll give me money.
+I wouldn't mind getting more money.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments